 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 - Apply cornstarch to grease stains on fabric and leave for 12 hours.
-Remove and wash as normal.
+Remove and then wash as normal.

 - Dissolve 1 tablespoon of cornstarch in a pint of water.
-Add to a spray bottle for an all natural alternative to spray starch.
+Add to a spray bottle for an all-natural alternative to spray starch.

 - A paste of cornstarch and water can be used to clean silver.